 - Be in a good academic standing and meet SAP (Satisfactory Academic Progress)

-- Have 30 units or less to graduate, including the units you are enrolled in for Spring 2019.
+- Have 30 units or less to graduate, including the units you are enrolled in for the current semester.

 - Have not received a Bulldog Retention Grant in the past.

 NOTE: Please note that meeting the eligibility requirements does not guarantee an award.
-Students who have applied for Spring 2019 graduation will be given priority
+Students who have applied for graduation for the current term will be given priority

 - No application is required.
 Candidates will be identified based on the eligibility criteria.